 One thing you need to understand about my family is the oddity of our collective tale.
-We are an eclectic and eccentric bunch on all branches of our many trees.
-Some of the yarns are too fantastic to be believed, creativity and emotion playing in a chaotic symphony of lives lived loudly and without apology.
+We are an eclectic and eccentric bunch on all the branches of our many trees.
+Some of the yarns are too fantastic to be believed, creativity and emotion playing out in a chaotic symphony of lives lived loudly and without apology.
 I would doubt the stories myself had I not lived a loud and unapologetic life of my own, a collection of tall and taller tales as true as they are unbelievable.
+It wasn’t until very recently that I recognized the inherent dysfunction in living a life loudly and without apology.
+Living a life of brutal honesty for others and abject denial for myself.
+Critical.
+Intense.
+Ruthless.
+Unedited.
+The damage to other people, usually those closest to me, would be immense.

 I do recall screaming adults in a heated argument and the guttural growls of a large cat accompanied by three glowing spheres of light conjured by way of my grandma’s whispered pleas to our family’s spirit protectors.
 The spheres didn’t shoot from her fingertips as much as they ballooned from tiny yellow specs over her shoulder to the size of medicine balls by the time they reached a terrified Chance, who dropped to the floor in a blubbering heap.
 A feeling of complete peace came over me, an odd contrast to the supernatural scene and the bear of a man turned into a whimpering pussycat by a mother of five in sensible shoes and a 50s hairdo.